frankvelde/Reflector.js/README.md

 !!
 Reflector.js has not yet been thoroughly tested, this is a proof of concept !!

-Reflector.js is a neat tool that helps you find out if a service or network is slowing down, without needing a lot of control over that service or the network.
-Its a low effort measure that can be deployed on higher level stack.
+Reflector.js is a handy utility designed to identify potential slow-downs in a given service or network connection, eliminating the need for extensive research.
+This feature is particularly beneficial for troubleshooting and establishing connections through substantial local or business networks or proxies.
+Notably, it requires minimal control over the service or network, making it an effortless solution that can be implemented on advanced-level stacks.

-It does this by catching all XHRequests that matches a predefined url and measuring the amount of data the client receives.
-When the request is captured it also starts requesting data from a secondary service, which we'll call a "reflector", and then compares data speed measurements.
-If our main service starts providing data slower than our reflector, then we know there might be a problem with the main service.
-You can think of this reflector as a mirrored data request, hence the name😊
+Once the client-side script is added and configured, it intercepts all XHRequests matching a set URL, subsequently measuring the volume and speed of data the client receives.
+On capturing a request, the tool initiates data requests from an alternate service, referred to as a "reflector", and compares data speed measurements.
+If the primary service delivers data at a slower rate than our reflector, it implies a potential issue with the main service; thusly ruling out network issues, defining the problem scope, and better directing engineer efforts.

-It only starts measuring when data starts coming in, warm-up time etc is neglected.
+It's important to note that measurements commence only once the data begins to arrive; any warm-up period is disregarded.

-The results of these measurements are converted to boxplots, for the service and indivual reflectectors respectively, for a predefined timebox and then dispatched via a callback.
-You can collect this clientside data and, for example, send it back to a data collection service like Azure for further analysis and visualization.
+The measurement outcomes are transformed into boxplots for both the service and individual reflectors within a set time frame, and then relayed through a callback.
+This client-side data can be gathered and, for instance, forwarded to a data collection service like Azure for further scrutiny and graphical representation.

 The project has two main parts: